 Kingsbarns Golf Links

-Designer: Kyle Phillips in collaboration with Mark Parsinen
+Designer: Kyle Phillips with Mark Parsinen

 Perfect Pairing with golf at Kingsbarns: a heaping bowl of chili in the clubhouse.
 We know.
 We spend a great deal of time trying to convince our travelers to sample the local fare and chili is, well, so American.
 Nonetheless, to go to Kingsbarns and not sample its chili would be to miss part of the complete experience.